ZiyandaPetela/Cloud-Computing/README.md

 * Cloud services also expand the traditional IT offerings to include things like Internet of Things (IoT), machine learning (ML), and artificial intelligence (AI).
 * Because cloud computing uses the internet to deliver these services, it doesn’t have to be constrained by physical infrastructure the same way that a traditional datacenter is.
 *  That means if you need to increase your IT infrastructure rapidly, you don’t have to wait to build a new datacenter—you can use the cloud to rapidly expand your IT footprint.
+*  With an on-premises datacenter, you’re responsible for everything.
+With cloud computing, those responsibilities shift.
+*  The shared responsibility model is heavily tied into the cloud service types (covered later in this learning path): infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS).
+*  IaaS places the most responsibility on the consumer, with the cloud provider being responsible for the basics of physical security, power, and connectivity.
+On the other end of the spectrum, SaaS places most of the responsibility with the cloud provider.
+*   PaaS, being a middle ground between IaaS and SaaS, rests somewhere in the middle and evenly distributes responsibility between the cloud provider and the consumer.

+##### When using a cloud provider, you’ll always be responsible for:
+* The information and data stored in the cloud
+* Devices that are allowed to connect to your cloud (cell phones, computers, and so on)
+* The accounts and identities of the people, services, and devices within your organization
+* The cloud provider is always responsible for:
+* The physical datacenter
+* The physical network
+* The physical hosts
+* Your service model will determine responsibility for things like:
+* Operating systems
+* Network controls
+* Applications
+* Identity and infrastructure

+## Define cloud models
+* The cloud models define the deployment type of cloud resources
+* three main cloud models are: private, public, and hybrid.

+#### Private cloud
+* Let’s start with a private cloud.
+A private cloud is, in some ways, the natural evolution from a corporate datacenter.
+It’s a cloud (delivering IT services over the internet) that’s used by a single entity.
+Private cloud provides much greater control for the company and its IT department.
+However, it also comes with greater cost and fewer of the benefits of a public cloud deployment.
+Finally, a private cloud may be hosted from your on site datacenter.
+It may also be hosted in a dedicated datacenter offsite, potentially even by a third party that has dedicated that datacenter to your company.

+#### Public cloud
+* A public cloud is built, controlled, and maintained by a third-party cloud provider.
+With a public cloud, anyone that wants to purchase cloud services can access and use resources.
+The general public availability is a key difference between public and private clouds.

+#### Hybrid cloud
+* A hybrid cloud is a computing environment that uses both public and private clouds in an inter-connected environment.
+A hybrid cloud environment can be used to allow a private cloud to surge for increased, temporary demand by deploying public cloud resources.
+Hybrid cloud can be used to provide an extra layer of security.
+For example, users can flexibly choose which services to keep in public cloud and which to deploy to their private cloud infrastructure.

+####Azure Arc
+Z* Azure Arc is a set of technologies that helps manage your cloud environment.
+Azure Arc can help manage your cloud environment, whether it's a public cloud solely on Azure, a private cloud in your datacenter, a hybrid configuration, or even a multi-cloud environment running on multiple cloud providers at once.
+* Azure VMware Solution
+* What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
+Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.